epali1/ITC_proj1/README.md

 ## Instalation

-1. clone the repository to your computer.
+1. Clone the repository to your computer.

 ```bash
 git clone  https://github.com/epali1/ITC_proj1.git
 ```

-2. create a python new envirement and install the requirements
+2. Create a python new envirement and install the requirements
    1. [using pip and virtualenv](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)

       note: "my_env" can be the name of your choosing.